 1.3.
-Types of support structure
+TYPES OF SUPPORT STRUCTURE

-The support structures of an offshore wind turbines comprise, from top to bottom (Figure 1.1):
+The support structures of an offshore wind turbine comprise, from top to bottom (Figure 1.1):

-- the tower, or mast, bearing the rotor-nacelle assembly, ending on the flange level (transition piece with the sub-structure); - the sub-structure, located between the flange and the seabed; - the foundation laid on or anchored in the seabed.
+- the tower, or mast, bearing the rotor-nacelle assembly, ending on the flange level (transition piece with the sub-structure); - · the sub-structure, located between the flange and the seabed; - the foundation laid on or anchored in the seabed.